How do I know if I have Postpartum Depression or Anxiety?

 What’s the difference between the Baby Blues and Postpartum Depression?

 The Baby Blues affects approximately 60-80% of new moms!
-That means that most women who just had babies are experiencing mild depressive symptoms such as crying, feeling overwhelmed by motherhood, feeling uncertain, etc. These symptoms are caused by the extreme fluctuations in hormones at the time of birth, as well as acute sleep deprivation and fatigue, and last no more than 2 weeks.
+That means that most women who just had babies are experiencing mild depressive symptoms such as crying, feeling overwhelmed by motherhood, feeling uncertain, etc. These symptoms are caused by the extreme fluctuations in hormones at the time of birth, as well as acute sleep deprivation and fatigue, and last no more than two weeks.
 In contrast, postpartum depression is when a woman experiences the physical and emotional symptoms of clinical depression following childbirth.
 Cornerstones of PPD include helplessness and hopelessness.
 Untreated, these symptoms may last years and have negative effects not only on the mother, but also on her baby, other children, and partner.

 I’m pregnant and I think I’m depressed or anxious…should I seek treatment?